 Soil Test Results

-I ran soil tests in three different portions of my garden.
-I definitely took samples of the area that's been mulched with wood chips for two years and the area of the garden where we've continued to till and not add wood chips or any other form of mulch.
+- The Tilled Area: The second sample was of the area of the garden where we’ve continued to till and not add woodchips or any other form of mulch.

-Garden Plot Mulched with Wood Chips
+Garden Plot Mulched with Woodchips

 - Nitrogen Level – 11 ppm (this is the higher end of “low”)